dorkodu/loom/README.md

-Loom - Dependency Utility for PHP
+Loom - the Minimalist Dependency Utility for PHP
 ========================================

 Loom helps you handle and automate the autoloading process (we say weaving) of (in)dependent code bundles in PHP applications.